scray/scray-archetype/README.md

 # Scray Maven Archetype

-This archetype supports writing Scray compatible jobs by hand by creating:
+This archetype supports writing Scray compatible jobs by creating:
 - directory structure
 - pom.xml that creates an ueberjar for the job
 - bin directory with shell script to start the jobs